Mutual of Omaha Medicare Supplement and Part D Review

 Started in 1909, Mutual of Omaha is a privately-owned insurance company that sells life and disability insurance, but that’s not all it offers.
 Mutual of Omaha has been selling Medicare Supplemental (Medigap) insurance since 1966 and just added Part D prescription drug plans (PDPs) in 2019.
-Since the PDPs are a new addition for Mutual of Omaha, they do not yet have an average Medicare Star Rating for these plans.

 Which Medigap plans does Mutual of Omaha sell?

 Mutual of Omaha currently sells eight Medicare Supplement plans (and one high deductible plan) in 45 states plus Washington, DC, although the availability varies by state.1